AdamCiuris/tempus-coding-challenge/readme.md

 <h1>Tempus Coding Challenge</h1>

 Welcome to my solution for the tempus coding challenge.
 It will be completed between September 3rd and September 5th, 2022.
+Completed on Ubuntu 22.04.1.

 <h3>Task One</h3>

-Please view my documentation of the linux ```stat``` command in the folder [a relative link](task_one/).
+Please view my documentation of the linux ```stat``` command in [this folder](task_one/).

+<h3>Task Two</h3>

+Getting familiar with Julia, a new language for me, and Pluto, which is similar to Jupyter.
+Also, implementing a bioinformatics tool with an infix operator in   [here](task_two/).

+<h3>Task Three</h3>

+Implementing a python decorator, and testing with pytest.
+[Folder](task_three/).